 Frame application.
 AXManager.applyFramesParallel (still the live entry point — “parallel” refers to the per-app thread fan-out, not GCD) coalesces requests per pid and dispatches one setFramesBatch to each app’s thread.
 The verification and retry bookkeeping lives in AXFrameApplicationLedger:

-prepareFrameApplication dedups a target against the last-applied / pending frame within tolerance.AXWindowService.setFrame (writes kAXSize/kAXPosition in order, then reads back to verify).handleFrameApplyResults verifies observed vs. target; on mismatch it retries within a per-window budget (retryBudgetByWindowId, default 1) — re-enqueued synchronously by AXManager, scheduled via a per-window Task { @MainActor } generation counter, not the DeadlineWheel.learnSizeQuantum to record the app’s snap quantum (capped at 16pt), so OmniWM stops fighting apps that round their own size to a grid.Inactive-workspace suppression.
+prepareFrameApplication dedups a target against the last-applied / pending frame within tolerance or the exact target of an accepted size convergence.AXWindowService.setFrame (writes kAXSize/kAXPosition in order, then reads back to verify).handleFrameApplyResults verifies observed vs. target; on mismatch it retries within a per-window budget (retryBudgetByWindowId, default 1) — re-enqueued synchronously by AXManager, scheduled via a per-window Task { @MainActor } generation counter, not the DeadlineWheel.verificationMismatch is accepted only when both AX setters succeeded, both readbacks match, and the observed frame preserves the AX top-left position (minX and AppKit maxY) while differing solely by a bounded (≤16pt) app size snap.
+The ledger records the observed frame with that exact requested target, clears retry/failure state, and terminal observers receive normalized verified success.
+A different target always produces a new write; unstable readback, position drift, larger size deltas, and AX setter failures remain terminal refusals.FrameApplyTrace records the raw AX result and the distinct accepted-size-convergence decision, keeping platform write evidence separate from ledger policy.Inactive-workspace suppression.
 Windows on non-visible workspaces are tracked in AXManager.inactiveWorkspaceWindowIds (a Set<Int> rebuilt by LayoutRefreshController) and checked live before each write, avoiding pointless AX calls and visual glitches.

 Directory: Sources/OmniWM/Core/Spaces/